markjosephcampbell/Python_First_Project/README.md

 }
 """

- - Create a nested loop by looping through every record in menu.
+ - Create a nested loop by looping through every record in `menu`.

   - For each row of the `menu` data, set the following columns of the menu data to their own variables: